 Vrikshasana, also spelled as Vrukshasana, is one of the standing yoga postures.
 It is a basic-level Yoga Pose.
 Moreover, Sages in Hinduism performed this posture as a tool of austerity or Tapasya.

-Though we could find the first mentioning of the posture only in Gheranda Samhita of the seventieth century, there are other pieces of evidence for the fact that it has been in practice since ancient times.
-An ancient rock temple at Mamallapuram that belongs to Seventh Century CE shows a man performing a posture similar to Vriksasana.
+Though we could find the first mention of the posture only in Gheranda Samhita of the seventieth century, there are other pieces of evidence for the fact that it has been in practice since ancient times.
+An ancient rock temple at Mamallapuram that belongs to the Seventh Century CE shows a man performing a posture similar to Vriksasana.
 Hence it is evident that this posture is one of the ancient yoga poses.